-In doing so, the course addresses the following Department of Communication Learning Goals, which state that students must demonstrate the ability to:
+In addition, the course addresses the following (revised) Department of Communication Learning Goals, which state that Students will demonstrate the ability to be:

-- 1. understand, evaluate, and communicate creatively-within and across technically and culturally diverse systems-in ways that responsibly confirm the value of all system members. - 4. understand and apply ethical principles to the practice of communication in research, interactions, and creative processes in diverse social, cultural, and professional spheres. - 6. forge connections between the skills and knowledge acquired in their communication major with their lives, careers, and education beyond the baccalaureate.
+- 4. Ethical: understand and apply ethical principles to the practice of communication in research, interactions, and creative processes in diverse social, cultural, and professional spheres. - 5.
+Problem Solving: develop and implement creative, knowledge-based solutions across a variety of communication contexts within and beyond the university. - 6.
+Proficient: forge connections between the skills and knowledge acquired in their communication major with their lives, careers, and education beyond the baccalaureate.